revanth83/revanth83.github.io/_posts/2025-12-22-bank_marketing_causal_regression.md

 ## Bank Marketing Case Study

-This notebook illustrates **Chapter 4 of Matheus Facure’s _Causal Inference in Python_** using the Bank Marketing dataset.
+This analysis applies causal inference concepts to the Bank Marketing dataset to estimate treatment effects in a practical setting.

 ### Causal question